nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * Address Book (Level-3) - Provide samples of User Guide(UG) and Developer Guide(DG)

 ## Introduction
-The guide's purpose is to allow readers to understand how the application works internally, so that future engineers could continue working on the project with ease.
+The guide's purpose is to allow readers to understand how the application works internally, so that future engineers can continue working on the project with ease.

-### How to use this developer guide?
+### How to use this developer guide
-* At the start of the developer guide, SplitLah is explained as different components.
-* These components are divided into **8 components**: [Manager Component](#manager-component) [Profile Component](#profile-component), [TextUI Component](#textui-component),
+* SplitLah is divided into **eight components**: [Manager Component](#manager-component) [Profile Component](#profile-component), [TextUI Component](#textui-component),
 [Storage Component](#storage-component), [Parser Component](#parser-component) and [Command Component](#command-component)
-* Each component has its own section in this guide explaining them in greater detail.
+* Each component has its own section in this guide explaining them in detail.
-* There is also a [diagram](#interaction-between-components) that shows the inner workings of how each component interacts with each other inside SplitLah.
+* This [diagram](#interaction-between-components) shows the inner workings of how each component interacts with each other.
 * SplitLah supports a total of **18 commands**.
-However, in this developer guide, we would not explain in detail how the `help` and `exit` command works.
+However, the `help` and `exit` commands will not be explained in detail.
-To view the usages of SplitLah's commands please refer to our [userguide](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html).
-* The explanation of each command starts [here](#implementation).
+* Please refer to the [userguide](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html) to find out how to use each command.
+* Please refer to [here](#implementation) to find out how each command is designed and implemented in SplitLah.
-* In each command explanation section, there is an API reference link that brings the reader to the source code of the command.
+* Each command's section in this guide contains an API reference link that brings you to the main source code responsible for executing the command.
-* API reference refers to the main source code that is responsible for carrying out the command's action.

 ## Design
 ### Architecture